ASound18/ASound18.github.io/_posts/2017-11-22-Estimation-of-Distance-to-Default.md

 - Step 3: Calculate the updated estimate for asset volatility from the implied asset returns obtained in step 2.
 - Step 4: Repeat Step 2 and Step 3 until the convergence of asset volatility.

-The following portion of code is from an implementation of the KMV method in R.
+The following portion of code is an implementation of the KMV method in R.
 ~~~
   asset_value = timeSeries(rep(NA, length(equity_value)), time(equity_value))
   asset_volatility = equity_volatility  # initial estimate of volatility